Teldh/edurell/EVA apps/EdurellVideoAnnotation/README.md

     python main.py

+email account of this app is written in the sendmail.py file

 - Note 1:

     YouTube just removed the dislike count, for this reason the pafy package returns an error.